1310 E. Riverview Dr., Phoenix, AZ 85034

 Indian Health Services (IHS) clinics are inadequate and too distant for many reservation residents to access.
 In response, Tribal health programs offer preventative care, home health visits, and health education for Tribal members.
 We support Tribal health partners via the Healthy Living service, impacting the quality of life for 200,000 Native Americans each year with educational materials and incentives such as toilet paper, toothpaste, toothbrushes, lotion, soaps, cleaning supplies and more.

-This training is designed for professional cooks, cook aids, and local practitioners working in K-12 schools, Elderly Nutrition Centers and soup kitchens.
+This nutrition-focused capacity building service is designed for professional cooks, cook aids, and local practitioners working in K-12 schools, Elderly Nutrition Centers, and soup kitchens.
 Designed around a six-month cohort focused on healthy cooking, food as medicine, and Native food history, it equips participants with the knowledge to prepare healthier meals and train others to do the same – building capacity within their communities.

 SWRA supports community-wide emergency preparedness efforts to assist Tribal communities with planning, training, preparation, resource, and response strategies to mitigate disasters or environmental emergencies.
 We also build capacity through training on CPR, First Aid, AED, fire and smoke safety, life skills, and more.